 How NFL betting works

-With just 272 games in total (not including the playoffs), the NFL season is a short but jam-packed slate of weekly odds and betting lines to consider.
+With just 272 total games (not including the playoffs), the NFL season is a short but jam-packed slate of weekly NFL odds and betting lines to consider.
 NFL betting action also starts long before the actual season kicks off.

-You can bet on NFL futures at virtually any point in the calendar year.
+You can bet on NFL futures at any time in the calendar year.
 Futures bets are wagers that you place on results that won’t play out until a “future” date, usually well beyond the day you place it.
 Here are some of the most popular NFL futures odds: